alem-shaimardanov/macro_data_portal/parsers/README.md

 To-dos:
-1. Load JSONs of sources into Django db;
+1. DONE - Load JSONs of sources into Django db;
-2. Create a form which will choose indicator_name and allows to press "Export", and it will export all data about the indicator in CSV format;
+2. DONE - Create a form which will choose indicator_name and allows to press "Export", and it will export all data about the indicator in CSV format;

-My problem:
-- can't load jsons into Django database

 Pre-work: loading json in closure tables in django db:
 1. you run fred_insert_into_closure.py